TikZSZ/TikZSZ/README.md

 # 👋 Hello, I'm Aditya (TikZSZ)

+I am the founder of **[ClyrisAI](https://clyris.ai)**, an AI-powered platform that automates technical due diligence for hiring engineers.

 I'm a passionate full-stack developer with a keen interest in AI, blockchain, and cutting-edge web technologies and hardware enthusiast.
 Welcome to my GitHub profile!

 ## 🚀 About Me